-The spring 2019 awards will occur Friday, May 3.
-The ceremony directly follows the Undergraduate Research Day awards.
+The spring 2019 awards will occur Friday, May 3 at 12:00 noon in the PSU Ballroom.
+The ceremony precedes the Undergraduate Research Day awards ceremony.

 CNAS recognized outstanding faculty and staff for the seventh year at a reception on May 3, 2018.
 The award winners were nominated by departmental personnel committees, department heads or students.
 The nominations were then reviewed by a faculty committee for the faculty/staff awards and by a student committee for the student-nominated award.
 The award winners received a certificate and a small monetary award.
 We are proud to announce the following award winners for 2018!

 The Atwood Research and Teaching Award was endowed by Dr. Jerry Atwood, a 1964 graduate of Missouri State University and now an internationally known chemist.
 He started his career at University of Alabama in 1967 and served as the department head at University of Missouri-Columbia from 1994 to 2016.
 In addition he was appointed a Curators Professor starting in 1999.
 The award winner receives a certificate and now $2500 to be spent over the next year on students, research supplies, summer salary or travel.

 The 2018 recipient of the Atwood Research and Teaching Award is Kyoungtae Kim from the department of biology.